Vote Smart: History

 In 1986, Richard Kimball ran unsuccessfully for one of Arizona's two U.S. Senate seats.
 In a candidates' debate, he described the campaign process to prospective voters:

 Kimball used this philosophy to found Vote Smart in 1992.
 His founding board included Presidents Jimmy Carter (D) and Gerald Ford (R), plus Republican U.S. Senator Barry Goldwater and Democratic U.S. Senators George McGovern and William Proxmire as well as other nationally known figures.

 Originally based at Oregon State University in Corvallis, Oregon, PVS established its headquarters and research center in 1999 at the Great Divide Ranch near Philipsburg, Montana.
 In 2006, Vote Smart added a branch at The University of Arizona in Tucson, Arizona.
 Coincident with this move, Vote Smart gave its president Richard Kimball a pay increase that was criticized by some alumni and contributed to a reduction in its Charity Navigator score.
 In December 2010, the Tucson office was closed in preparation for two new satellite research offices.
 The reason for the closure of the Tucson branch was also related to the university's budget cuts, which eliminated Vote Smart's "rent-free space at a 1,500- square-foot house off the main campus."

-In January 2011, Vote Smart moved its Key Votes Department and Political Courage Test Department to facilities offered by both the University of Texas-Austin and the University of Southern California.
+In January 2011, Vote Smart moved its Key Votes Department and Political Courage Test Department to facilities offered by both the University of Texas at Austin and the University of Southern California.
 Vote Smart has since left the University of Southern California and moved its Political Courage Department to its Montana research center.

 In March 2014, Vote Smart laid off six employees, citing financial difficulties.
 A seventh employee quit because of the sudden layoffs.

 In August 2016, Vote Smart announced that it would be selling its 150-acre ranch near Philipsburg, Montana, and relocating its headquarters after the November 2016 U.S. presidential election.
 Kimball said the ranch's secluded location, which housed 40 interns, had caused issues: "We have all the problems a university does with the experimental, adventurous, hormonal torrent that is the young.
 Only in the wilderness such things can become dangerous.
 Love was requited and denied, marriages were created, fights ensued, drinkers crashed, injuries of every sort, hospital trips too numerous to recall, some to sustain life, and distressingly, three deaths."
 Drake University in Des Moines, Iowa was later announced as the new headquarters.